Skip to main content

 • Documentation or FAQs

-The main goal of including a Table of Contents block is to increase navigability.
-Below are several other reasons you may want to consider using the Table of Contents block.
+The main goal of including a Table of Contents is to increase navigability.
+Below are several other reasons you may want to consider using the Table of Contents.

-Improvements to navigationThe Table of Contents block helps users jump to specific sections of a page.
+Improvements to navigationThe Table of Contents header setting helps users jump to specific sections of a page.
 This prevents them from having to scroll through the entire page.
 This in turn could retain your users on your site.

-Provides a Helpful Content OverviewThe Table of Contents block gives users a snapshot of the page’s structure and topics covered.
+Provides a Helpful Content OverviewThe Table of Contents header setting gives users a snapshot of the page’s structure and topics covered.
 This helps users determine if they need to search elsewhere on your site for what they are seeking.

-Enhances AccessibilityThe Table of Contents block is especially helpful for users with disabilities, in particular those using screen readers or keyboard navigation assistive technology.
+Enhances AccessibilityThe Table of Contents header setting is especially helpful for users with disabilities, in particular those using screen readers or keyboard navigation assistive technology.

-Reduction of Cognitive LoadBy breaking content into manageable chunks, the Table of Contents block makes the page less overwhelming.
+Reduction of Cognitive LoadBy breaking content into manageable chunks, the Table of Contents header setting makes the page less overwhelming.
 Users tend to skim content on the web.
 A table of contents can ensure that they see the most important parts of your page.

-Boosts SEO and UsabilityThe Table of Contents block leverages anchor links.
+Boosts SEO and UsabilityThe Table of Contents header setting leverages anchor links.
 These anchor points within the page are often indexed by search engines.
 This improves visibility on search engines while providing a better browsing experience.

 Features

-You can find the Table of Contents block within the header area of a page.
-The block is unlike other blocks, in that is part of the header area.
-You can add the block here, but nowhere else on the page.
-This is by design to ensure that your table of contents is first on the page, accessible, and easy to read.
+You can find the Table of Contents within the header area of a page.
+It will only display at the top of the webpage directly below the header.
+This is by design to ensure that your table of contents is first on the page, accessible and easy to read.

 Example of table of contents in the WordPress editor

-By default the Table of Contents block is turned off.
-To enable the block, you must toggle it on.
-You can do this through the block settings, or the header area toolbar.
+By default, Table of Contents is turned off.
+To enable it, you must toggle it on.
+You can do this through your webpage header’s block settings, or the header area toolbar.

 GIF demoing toggling the Table of Contents block on